 Chinese smartphone manufacturer, Huawei, just announced its latest Nova and Nova Plus smartphones at Berlin’s IFA conference.
-It is a very great news for those who are looking for a mid-range handset.
-Nova and Nova Plus both smartphones don’t have any particularly standout features.
+It is very great news for those who are looking for a mid-range handset.
+Nova and Nova Plus both smartphones, don’t have any particularly standout features.

 Both the handsets are powered by a Snapdragon 625 chip paired.
-It configured with 3GB of RAM and 32GB of storage, and also supports extra 128GB via their microSD slots.
-It features a USB-C port and dual-SIMs both micro and nano.
+It is configured with 3GB of RAM and 32GB of storage and also supports an extra 128GB via its microSD slots.
+It features a USB-C port and dual SIMs both micro and nano.

-Huawei Nova comes with a 12-megapixel f/2.2 rear-shooter, and an 8MP f/2.0 front camera.
-On the other hand, Nova Plus, the front camera maxes out at 16-megapixel, and comes with optical image stabilization.
+Huawei Nova comes with a 12-megapixel f/2.2 rear shooter and an 8MP f/2.0 front camera.
+On the other hand, with Nova Plus, the front camera maxes out at 16-megapixel and comes with optical image stabilization.

 The Nova packs a 5-inch display with a 443 PPI.
 This, Huawei says,